Hand and Power Tools, Powder-Actuated Tools, and Concrete Work

 Key Takeaways

-- Tool safety starts with selecting the right tool, inspecting it, and matching guards, bits, blades, wheels, and power source to the task.
+- Tool safety starts with selecting the right tool, inspecting it, and matching guards, blades, wheels, and power source to the task and its speed rating.

-- Powder-actuated tools require trained operators, secure storage, compatible loads and fasteners, and control of the firing area.
+- Powder-actuated tools require trained, licensed operators, compatible loads and fasteners, control of the firing area, and never firing into unknown base material.

-- Housekeeping around tool and concrete operations prevents trips, cuts, punctures, struck-by incidents, and emergency access problems.
+- Housekeeping around tool and concrete operations prevents trips, punctures, struck-by incidents, and blocked emergency access.

 Tools and Concrete Work in the Field

-Hand and power tools cause many injuries because they are used constantly and often adjusted informally.
-Concrete work adds heavy materials, pressure, silica dust, chemicals, reinforcing steel, formwork, and pumping hazards.
-A CHST should not look only for obvious missing PPE.
-The better field view is whether the tool, worker position, material, energy source, and surrounding area make sense together.
+Hand and power tools cause a large share of construction injuries because they are used constantly and adjusted informally, while concrete work layers on heavy materials, pressure, silica dust, caustic chemicals, reinforcing steel, and pumping hazards.
+A CHST should not look only for obvious missing PPE; the better field view is whether the tool, worker position, material, energy source, and surrounding area make sense together.
+OSHA 29 CFR 1926 Subpart I governs tools and Subpart Q governs concrete and masonry, both common exam topics.

 Hand and Power Tool Controls

-Tools should be selected for the task and inspected before use.
-Handles, guards, cords, switches, blades, bits, wheels, triggers, and housings must be in good condition.
-A grinder without a guard, a circular saw with a pinned lower guard, a drill with a damaged cord, or a hammer with a cracked handle should be removed from service.
-Workers should use the right blade or wheel for the material and speed rating.
-Side handles should be installed when required because torque reactions can injure wrists, faces, and nearby workers.
+Select tools for the task and inspect them before use: handles, guards, cords, switches, blades, bits, wheels, triggers, and housings must be sound.
+A grinder missing its guard, a circular saw with a pinned lower guard, a drill with a damaged cord, or a hammer with a cracked handle is removed from service.
+Abrasive wheels must be rated at or above the tool's rpm, ring-tested before mounting, and run with the guard in place; side handles are installed when required because torque reaction can break wrists or strike bystanders.

 | Tool Issue | Exposure | Control |